-We simply use the term “arrowroot” but the terms arrowroot powder, arrowroot starch, and arrowroot flour all refer to the same product.
+You’ll see the term “arrowroot” but the terms arrowroot powder, arrowroot starch, and arrowroot flour all refer to the same product.
 This is important because potato starch and potato flour are NOT the same thing.

 When To Use Arrowroot

 Arrowroot is great for soup, sauces, glazes, foods you’ll freeze, and non-dairy recipes.
-A tip to remember: arrowroot should be added at the end of a recipe if you’re using it as a thickening agent.
+A cooking tip to remember: arrowroot should generally be added at the end of a recipe if you’re using it as a thickening agent.
 If you heat it for too long, it can become too thick, and also start to breakdown.

 Related Allergy Inspiration: Gluten Free Pineapple Tart